-This is not exactly a healthy meal but it does have your carbs, fat and protein!
-There’s ingredients on the ingredient list that I know some people are not fond of, such as palm oil.
+There are ingredients on the ingredient list that I know some people are not fond of, such as palm oil and soy protein.
+There are a bunch of chemical-sounding ingredients too.
+The dish contains all of the major allergens.
 I see this meal as more of a treat as opposed to something I would consume regularly.

 Give it a try!

 This isn’t my favorite Costco pre-made meal, but the overall flavor is fine and I enjoyed the all-white, seasoned chicken!
 Fans of pasta with white sauce will probably find the Kirkland Signature Chicken Penne Alfredo decently tasty.